 The Stafford Springs Motor Speedway, which no one in 10 minutes down the road Massachusetts knows exists, hosts thousands of folks every summer for their races.
 Gotta believe there is a some beer drinkin' going on in that parking lot.
 If we were Ellington's Cold Creek Brewery, we'd try and get a pop-up beer tent at the Speedway.

 Nicknamed, "The Quiet Corner", the Northeastern part of CT is made up of farmland, rural towns, and a surprising amount of corporate business.
-Given its proximity to the Mass Pike, some of those rural towns are even commutable to Boston.
+Given its proximity to the Mass Pike, some of those rural towns are even commutable to Worcester and Boston.

 The Quiet Corner is armed with a bevy of hiking trails, state parks, B&Bs, locally produced goods, like maple syrup and cheese, and of course, craft beer.
 That same craft beer answers the question, where are all of the aerospace, manufacturing, and naval defense talent going to drink after work, an Applebees?

 Each listing includes their street address and/or contact information.
 Some breweries include both.
 For the ones that we have patronized, we have listed a write-up review with some thoughts on their beer, food, menu, tasting room, etc.

 Feel free to reach out to us if the information is inaccurate, or the brewery closed, or, if you really just wanna talk about beer - we are here for you.

 All 109 breweries, taprooms, and brewpubs in CT.
 Now go visit them.